 Chamberlain Man Sentenced For Larceny

-United States Attorney Brendan V. Johnson announced that a Chamberlain, South Dakota, man convicted of Larceny was sentenced on January 21, 2014, by U.S. District Judge Roberto A. Lange.
+Acting United States Attorney Randolph J. Seiler announced that a Chamberlain, South Dakota, man convicted of Larceny was sentenced on May 11, 2015, by U.S. District Judge Roberto A. Lange.

-Warren LaRoche, age 23, was sentenced to time served (66 days), 1 year of supervised release, $1,381.94 in restitution and a $100 special assessment to the Federal Crime Victims Fund.
+James Short Bear, age 19, was sentenced to 8 months in custody, $500 in restitution, and a special assessment of $100 to the Federal Crime Victims Fund.

-This case was investigated by the Bureau of Indian Affairs.
+This case was investigated by the Federal Bureau of Investigation and the Bureau of Indian Affairs, Lower Brule Law Enforcement Agency.
 Assistant U.S. Attorney Meghan N. Dilges prosecuted the case.